xiix0/scam/README.md

-You have the power to influence all with whom you come in contact.
+You never know how many friends you have until you rent a house on the beach.